Libensemble/libE-HPC-Templater/README.rst

 - Each platform has its own input directory structure::

+    - [platform]/
-    - [platform]
+        - calling_values/
-        - calling_values
+        - submit_values/
-        - submit_values
+        - stage/
-        - templates
+        - tests.json
-        - test_config
+        - [templates]

 - calling_values: Per-test configurations for test calling scripts.

 - submit_values: Per-test configurations for test job submission scripts, and ``platform.json``, with platform-specific universal submission script settings.

-- templates: Templates for submission scripts and calling scripts.

-- test_config: ``tests.json``, a list of tests to create scripts for, and other files to copy to each upper-level platform directory.
+- stage: Files to copy over to each test directory

+- tests.json: A set of tests to configure scripts for on this platform.

+and then any number of templates specific to this platform.